 Faculty members of the Department of MI&I strive to develop and teach courses for individuals interested in the fields of microbiology and immunology.
-These graduate and undergraduate courses are offered through the Biomedical Sciences Graduate Program (BSGP) and in collaboration with other departments such as Microbiology and Veterinary Biosciences, the Medical Scientist (MD/PhD) Program, and the Molecular, Cellular and Developmental Biology (MCDB) Program.
+These graduate and undergraduate courses are offered through the Biomedical Sciences Graduate Program (BSGP) and in collaboration with other departments such as Microbiology and Veterinary Biosciences, the Medical Scientist (MD/PhD) Training Program (MSTP), and the Molecular, Cellular and Developmental Biology (MCDB) Program.

 MI&I faculty participate in leadership roles for a few of the BSGP research emphasis areas, serving as Faculty Liaisons:

-Immunology: Mireia Guerau-de-Arellano, PharmD, PhD, and Stephanie Seveau, PhD
+Immunology: Mireia Guerau-de-Arellano, PharmD, PhD, and Purnima Dubey, PhD

 Microbial Pathogenesis: Brian Ahmer, PhD and Jacob Yount, PhD